juanmcortez/Cloudflare-DDNS-Update/README.md

 # License

-Licensed under the GNU GENERAL PUBLIC LICENSE.
+Licensed under the GPL-3.0 License.
 See the [LICENSE](https://github.com/juanmcortez/Cloudflare-DDNS-Update/blob/master/LICENSE) file for details.